 BIO / PROFILE

-She is committed to arts-based, culture-shifting organizing strategies, having worked with numerous community of color led arts groups, including Aniccha Arts, Ananya Dance Theatre, RLM Arts, Zenteotl Project and Line Break Media on collaborative projects related to environmental justice.
-She was a 2019 contributing author to the Walker Art Center's Fourth Wall magazine publication and is currently working on a book series through the Loft Literary Center’s Mirrors and Windows program.
-She holds a BA in the Geophysical Sciences from the University of Chicago and a Masters in Environmental Management from Yale University.
-Shalini lives in Minneapolis, Minnesota with her husband, two sons, mother, and a community of friends and extended family.
-Website:
+Shalini is committed to arts-based, culture-shifting organizing strategies, having worked with numerous community of color led arts groups, including Aniccha Arts, Ananya Dance Theatre, RLM Arts, Zenteotl Project and Line Break Media on collaborative projects related to environmental justice.
+She was a 2019 contributing author to the Walker Art Center's Fourth Wall magazine publication and works on land-based efforts and children's storytelling endeavors (as a past Loft Literary Center’s Mirrors and Windows fellow) that intentionally shift the current ecological paradigm toward one of reciprocity and social justice.